popitsch/rnalib/docs/readme.rst

 The rnalib test suite and the tutorial notebooks shown below use various genomic test data files.
 These files are not included in the rnalib package but can be produced in one of the following ways:

-* A zipped version (~260M) of the files can be downloaded from the GitHub release page of the rnalib repository.
+* A zipped version (~260M) of the files can be downloaded from the GitHub release page of the rnalib repository
+    * if no ZIP file is attached to the version you down, please download from the most recent older version with an attached ZIP.
-* The files can be created by running the `rnalib_create_testdata` python script that is included in the rnalib package.
+* The files can also be created by running the `rnalib_create_testdata` python script that is included in the rnalib package.
 This script downloads the source files from public URLs and creates the test files by slicing, sorting, compressing and indexing the files.
+For this, you need some external tools (bedtools, bgzip, tabix) to be installed.

-Once you have created the testdata folder, you need to tell rnalib about its location.
+Once you have created the testdata folder, you need to tell *rnalib* about its location.
 To do so, you can either

 * set the `RNALIB_TESTDATA` environment variable